US Fed nominee Powell: Case for raising rates in Dec 'coming together'

-In an unusually direct comment for normally-reticent central bankers, Fed governor Jerome Powell told the Senate Banking Committee, "I think that the case for raising interest rates at our next meeting is coming together."
+In an unusually direct comment for a central banker, Fed governor Jerome Powell told the Senate Banking Committee, "I think that the case for raising interest rates at our next meeting is coming together."

-While he stressed that the final decision on raising the key lending rate will be made at the December 12-13 monetary policy meeting, Powell said "conditions are supportive of doing that."
+While he stressed that the final decision on the key lending rate will be made at the December 12-13 monetary policy meeting, and noted the Fed's policy is to avoid definitive statements ahead of those meetings, Powell said "conditions are supportive of doing that."

-While the statement was out of the ordinary, the opinion was not, as Fed officials have been saying interest rates are expected to rise gradually, and analysts are virtually unanimous in expecting the third rate hike of the year to come next month.
+While the statement was a surprise, the opinion was not, as Fed officials have been saying interest rates are expected to rise gradually, and analysts are virtually unanimous in expecting the third rate hike of the year to come next month.

-Although inflation has remained far below the Fed's two percent target, and wage pressures are largely absent, other economic data point to solid growth and unemployment has declined to 4.1 percent supporting the Fed's gradual rate increases.
+While inflation has remained far below the Fed's two percent target, and wage pressures are largely absent, other economic data point to solid growth and unemployment has declined to 4.1 percent.

-Trump early this month nominated Powell to replace Yellen, who will leave in February after just one term.
-No first-term US president has replaced a sitting Fed chair in 40 years.
+Trump early this month nominated Powell to replace current Fed chair Janet Yellen, something no first-term US president had done in 40 years.

 Yellen's departure means Trump will be able to name the majority of the seven Fed board members, allowing him to put his mark on monetary policy and a key US bank regulator.

-Powell is seen as a centrist choice for the role compared to some of the more controversial candidates who were in the running.
-But he is seen as more favorable to easing tough regulations on banks imposed in the wake of the 2008 financial crisis which Trump says are inhibiting lending.
+Powell is seen as a centrist choice for the role compared to some of the more problematic choices who were in the running, but also perhaps more favorable to easing tough regulations on banks imposed in the wake of the 2008 financial crisis.

-In his testimony, Powell stressed the Fed's ongoing efforts to tailor regulation to ensure it is not overly burdensome, especially on smaller banks.
+In his testimony, he stressed the Fed's ongoing efforts to tailor regulation to ensure it is not overly burdensome, especially on smaller banks.

 © 2017 AFP